CodeFromEggly/PiranhaProject/README.md

 #### NAV

 The initial design featured a bootstrap navbar however this was too bulky and did not fit with the overall theme.
 Instead, the nav components have been designed without a framework to match the minimalism throughout the site.

+Several :hover CSS functions have been added to the navigational icons improve the overall UX, including colour, pointer and positional changes.

 ##### ACTIVE NAV (JavaScript)